 When contacting a librarian about scheduling a session, sharing information about any research assignments, required sources, the number of students and possible dates is helpful.
 Scheduling in advance is greatly appreciated, as it allows the librarian teaching the session to create a more meaningful and relevant workshop.

-Library instruction can take place in a variety of different classrooms and computer labs in the library, or the librarian can come to your classes’ usual meeting place.
+Library instruction typically takes place in the library classroom L327, or the librarian can come to your classes’ usual meeting place.